keaguirre/radiosChilenasBOT/README.md

 - el function toma los tokens de discord y github desde keyvault y los usa para iniciar y detener el container Run for docker dev docker run -p 5000:5000 -i --name radiosChilenasBOT keaguirre/radiosChilenasBOT:latest docker /bin/bash

+pip freeze > requirements.txt is a command used in the context of Python programming to generate a file called requirements.txt.
+This file contains a list of all the installed packages in your Python environment, along with their corresponding versions.